raziman18/issadarkthing-journal/content/about.md

 draft: false
 ---

-{{< figure src="/static/terra-outline.png" width="100" >}}
+{{< figure src="/static/author.png" width="200" >}}

-Hi, im issadarkthing.
+Hi, im **issadarkthing**.
 I'm making this website to express my nerd self to the world.
-I don't really have a nerd friend for me to talk with; so yeah this is me talking about technology in my own blog.
+I also do it to contribute back to the open source community.

 I am a mechanical engineering student who loves to do programming as a hobby.
 I spend most of my time contributing to open source project.